Is Uganda Safe for Gorilla Trekking?

 Gorilla trekking in Bwindi Impenetrable Forest and Mgahinga is not a walk-away activity but rather an adventurous activity that comes with certain risks.
 These include

-Is gorilla trekking safe in Uganda?
+Is Gorillaking safe in Uganda?
 Bwindi Impenetrable Forest and Mgahinga are mountainous regions with rugged terrains.
 Hiking uphill to see gorillas is physically straining and no joke.
 The slopes can be steep, and the grounds muddy and slippery, but it’s all worth it.

-Travellers are advised to wear hiking boots, hire porters to carry bags and support them in hiking and also carry enough drinking water to keep them hydrated.
-The feel of looking into the brown eyes of the gorillas is magical and worth the effort!
+We advise travellers to wear hiking boots, hire porters to carry bags, and bring enough water to stay hydrated.
+Consequently, the experience of looking into a gorilla’s brown eyes feels truly magical and makes the effort worthwhile.

 Human–Gorilla Disease Transmission